MDST 1002

 Grading will carefully follow the expectations stated in this syllabus, as well as the rubrics for each assignment in Canvas.

 If you need an extension on any assignment, consult your TA ahead of time.
 They are not obligated to grant one.
-Late work will be penalized as follows: .5 of 3 points if Quests are late, and 5 points per day on late projects.
+Late work will be penalized one letter grade per week, beginning with an automatic B immediately after the due date.

 Based on the stated percentage structure, grades will be awarded as follows: A (94-100), A- (90-93), B+ (87-89), B (83-86), B- (80-82), C+ (77-79), C (73-76), C- (70-72), D+ (67-69), D (63-66), D- (60-62), F (0-59).
 The minimum passing grade is 60.